danassa/coda-clfb/README.md

 # coda-clfb
-Automatization tool for the central library for the blind, IL
+Automatization tool for the Central Library For the Blind, IL

-Libraries to pip install:
+### How to create an app for Windows end user

+1. Copy this project to a Windows OS

+2. Install Python3 (if missing) and pip install the libraries:
     - python-docx	0.8.10
     - PySimpleGUI	4.18.0
     - pyinstaller
     - pywin32

-Create app for Windows end user:

-- Copy this project to a Windows OS
-- Install Python3 (if missing) and the libraries mentioned above
-- run the below command from within the /coda directory pyinstaller --onefile -wF --add-data 'template.docx;.' gui.py

-This will create a 'dist' folder containing an .exe file you can distribute to the end-user.

-NOTE : vs ;
-1. run:
+3. Open terminal and cd into /coda-clfb directory

+4. Run:
-pyi-makespec --onefile  -wF --add-data 'template.docx:.' --name bookPrepare main.py
+pyi-makespec --onefile  -wF --add-data "template.docx;." --name bookPrepare main.py

-2. edit the file created (bookPrepare.spec) - add at the end: import shutil shutil.copyfile('config.ini', '{0}/config.ini'.format(DISTPATH))
+5. Edit the file created (bookPrepare.spec) - add at the end: import shutil shutil.copyfile('config.ini', '{0}/config.ini'.format(DISTPATH))

-3. run:
+6. Run:
 pyinstaller --clean bookPrepare.spec

+This will create a 'dist' folder containing an EXE file with a config file you can distribute to the end user.